-Denmark facts: From historical nuggets to modern culture, Denmark provides a lot of fascinating general knowledge.
+From historical nuggets to modern culture, Denmark provides a lot of fascinating general knowledge.
+Here are some of our favourite Denmark facts.

-If you’re looking for some new Scandinavian facts to throw around at parties, then you’ve come to the right place!
+If you’re looking for some new Scandinavian knowledge to throw around at parties, then you’ve come to the right place!

 Norway and Denmark, along with Sweden of course, have a long, intertwined history.
 However, there are some things that make Denmark unique.

-Today we take a look at our favourite facts about Denmark.
+Today we take a look at our favourite facts about our Scandinavian siblings, Denmark.

 1. They have the oldest flag in the world